 The specific name of the document that you would file to begin your adult adoption case is an original petition to adopt an adult.
 This is not a lengthy or overly detailed document, but it does contain a great deal of important information.
 For instance, your name, the name of the adult you seek to adopt, and basic information about all of you must be included in this document.
 You must also be able to show that the court you filed your petition with has jurisdiction over your case.
 If you do not have an attorney, you will have to learn and likely pay for a subscription to a service that allows you to file directly into the County district clerks system.
 Most courts in Texas will only accept filings done electronically.

 Depending on the county or district court that you file in, you will likely have to pay a filing fee.
 The filing fee is typically under $100, but you can contact the district clerk's office or the County clerk's office to determine their specific filing fees.
-There are circumstances in which you may have the filing fee waived but would need to prove to the court that this is appropriate in your situation.
+You may have the filing fee waived in some circumstances but would need to prove to the court that this is appropriate in your situation.
 Usually, you will have to show that your income is negligible in that you have no assets that can be sold to pay the filing fee.
 Most people do not qualify to have the filing fees waived in any Family law case.

 If you were to file a petition seeking to adopt an adult, you would be known as the petitioner in the case.
 If you are married, then both you and your spouse will be listed as petitioners.
 Typically the respondent in a case is the opposing party you may wish to argue against why adoption should be allowed.
 However, given that your potential adopted child is an adult, no notice of the adoption case must be given to their parents.
 The adult does not even need to have their parent's parental rights terminated before you adopt them.
-However, the adult you seek to adopt must consent to the adoption in writing a file with the court for the adoption to be approved.
+However, the adult you seek to adopt must consent to the adoption in writing a file with the court to approve the adoption.